sc137/content_creation/content_creation.md

 [ITS Website](http://www.riohondo.edu/its)

-# Who Are You Writing For?
+# Who Is Your Audience?

-> The IT website is focused on college faculty and staff.

-**Who is your audience?**

 - students
 - faculty